JedLee6/Top150-LeetCode-Quick-Review-Notes/15_Backtracking/102_Backtracking_77._Combinations.md

         // Recursively find all combinations that include this number
         // We start from i+1 to avoid using the same number twice backtrack(result, currentCombination, i + 1, n, k);
-        // Backtrack: remove the last added number to try other possibilities currentCombination.remove(currentCombination.size() - 1);
+        // Backtrack: remove the last added number to try other possibilities.
+When we reach a dead end or finish exploring one path in a maze, we must retrace our steps to a previous intersection to try a different path.
+Removing the number is the equivalent of taking one step back. currentCombination.remove(currentCombination.size() - 1);
     }
 }